How to Fix Your Sales Call Show Rate Problem Using Follow-Up Systems

 Lack of perceived value is another big one.
 They don’t actually understand what they’re getting on the call.
 They think it’s going to be a pitch fest, so they bail.
 Or they don’t see the urgency.
 There’s no real reason they need to show up today versus next week versus never.

-According to research on consumer behavior and appointment-setting, the speed and consistency of follow-up communication directly impacts whether someone shows up to a scheduled commitment.
+The research on this backs up what we see in the field: one widely cited Harvard Business Review study tracked how fast companies contacted online sales leads and found that firms that made contact within an hour were dramatically more likely to qualify the lead than those who waited even a day.
+Speed and consistency of follow-up directly impact whether someone shows up to a scheduled commitment.
 And then sometimes it’s just that your front-end targeting was off and you booked someone who was never going to be a fit anyway.
 But that’s a different problem.
 For now, we’re focused on the people who should be showing up and aren’t.

 How SMS and Email Function in a Multi-Channel Follow-Up System